top of page

 How Much Do Solar Panels Increase Home Value?

 Studies also show that how much the solar panels add value depends on the location of the home.
-One reason might be because the cost of electricity varies so much in different areas of the United States.
+One reason might be that the cost of electricity varies so much in different areas of the United States.
 For example, electricity rates in Hawaii can be $0.33 per kilowatt-hour or as low as $0.07 per kilowatt-hour in Louisiana.
 Some utility companies don’t offer net metering, and they don’t credit solar energy system owners at the retail rate for the power they supply to the electric grid.
 Thus, the solar savings from the solar panel installation varies by location.

 Also, attitudes may vary depending on location.
 Home shoppers in some markets might better understand the benefits of solar energy, while others might be more hesitant to live in a solar-powered house.